 As the price of electricity and gas is increasing with no signs of decreasing it’s important to work out how much you use so you can deduct the cost from your yearly profits.

 Can I work full-time and be self-employed at the same time?

 Many people are self-employed, while also working full-time.
 You can be employed and self-employed at the same time.
 This would usually be the case if you were doing two jobs.
 For example, if you work for yourself as a hairdresser during the day but in the evenings you work as a receptionist in a hotel, you will be both self-employed and employed.

-With the likes of Upwork, working a second job is becoming increasingly popular.
+With the likes of platforms to freelance on such as Upwork, working a second job is becoming increasingly popular and easier to do.

 How to make working from home fun

 There are many ways to make working from home fun.

 - Diversify the working day and become an independent teacher!

 Just because you’re working, doesn’t mean that you can’t benefit from some fun.
 Allow yourself to relax now and again, whether it’s having a laugh, or listening to your favourite podcast.